List of characters in the Mahabharata: Chitravahana

-He was the king of Manipura or Manalura and the father of Chitrangadaa.
-He was also the grandfather of Babruvahana.
+He was the king of Manipura and the father of Chitrangada.
+He was also the grandfather of Babhruvahana.

 D

 Danda and Dandadhara

-Danda and Dandadhara is the two princes of Magadha Kingdom.
+Danda and Dandadhara is the two princes of Magadha.
 They fought the side of Kauravas and killed by Arjuna during Kurukshetra war.

 Darada

-Darada is the king of Bahlika Kingdom.
-Shushipala eulogized him when he was born the earth was cleaved because of his weight.
+Darada is the king of Bahlika.
+Shishupala eulogized him when he was born the earth was cleaved because of his weight.

 Dasharaja

 Dasharaja was the fisherman chieftain of Hastinapura and the father of Satyavati.
-He was the one who asked Satyavati's heir to be the ruler of Hastinapura, due to which Bhishma took a vow of celibacy and a vow not to rule Hastinapura.
-He is a great-great-grandfather of the Pandavas and the Kauravas.
+He was the one who asked Satyavati's heir to be the ruler of Hastinapur, due to which Bhishma took a vow of celibacy and a vow not to rule Hastinapur.
+He is a foster-great-great-grandfather of the Pandavas and the Kauravas.

 Devika

-Devika was the daughter of Govasena, the king of the Sivi Kingdom of Shaivya tribe, and the second wife of Yudhishthira they got married in a self choice ceremony.
+Devika was the daughter of Govasena, the king of the Sivi kingdom of Shaivya tribe, and the second wife of Yudhishthira they got married in a self choice ceremony.
 They had a son called Yaudheya.